-Simsbury and New Canaan record very steep housing prices, but the median income is high enough to accomodate it.
-If you are seeking a place to raise your family in a safe, clean and upper-class neighbourhood then Old Greenwich is the place for you.
-House prices in Weatogue are far more affordable meaning it is an accessible rather than aspirational area to live.
+Simsbury and New Canaan record very steep housing prices, but the median income is high enough to accommodate it.
+If you are seeking a place to raise your family in a safe, clean and upper-class neighborhood then Old Greenwich is the place for you.
+House prices in Weatogue are far more affordable meaning it is an accessible rather than an aspirational area to live.

 Other notable cities/towns include Weston, Avon, Glastonbury, Ridgefield and Greenwich.

 Cost of Living

 Connecticut ranks right up there with New York and California for a high cost of living, with Stamford (one of the more expensive cities in Connecticut) having a cost of living only 17 percent lower than Manhattan, New York.
 Connecticut ranks second in the nation for high property taxes, beyond New Jersey but ahead of New York.

 Salaries tend to be in line with the higher costs of everything from energy to real estate.
 The cost of living and median salaries vary dramatically across the state, however, with wealthy suburbs surrounding very poor inner cities.

 Home prices in Connecticut have appreciated at about the same rate as the national average from last year.
 Looking back three years at the median price in October 2019 compared to October 2022, prices have increased 36.3% in Connecticut VS 35.8% nationwide.

 As of October 2022, the median price for a home in the state was $340,600, which is up 4.9% above last year’s median price.
 Comparing prices over the last three years, we can see they have decreased -14.1% from the peak of $396,300 in Jul-2022.

 Highways and roads in Connecticut are as diverse as everything else the state has to offer.